-She has spent most of the last decade working to end human trafficking through the mission organization she and Milton co-founded.
-Skeptics and human rationale declared many of the tasks set before Make Way Partners are impossible.
+Fighting to end human trafficking in the darkest corners of our world, skeptics declared many of the tasks set before her as impossible.
 However, fueled by compassion and incensed by grotesque injustice, Kimberly led Make Way Partners to the successful completion of building the first orphanage on the border of Darfur, Sudan.
 Building supplies had to be transported nearly 2,000 miles over hostile terrain with no roads or bridges.
-She now leads the way to build the only private and indigenously based anti-trafficking network in Africa and Eastern Europe.
-She divides her time between her work in Africa and Eastern Europe, and writing and public speaking in the US.
+Today MWP continues to build upon that groundbreaking success and leads a powerful, indigenously based anti-trafficking network spanning Sudan and South Sudan.